xStarbound/xStarbound/README.md

 Changes:

 - You can now make `.patch` files that are just merged in, early-beta-style (Kae).
 That's why the patch files in `assets/xSBassets` are unusually simple.
 - Almost all Lua callbacks from the original xSB (by FezzedOne), `input` callbacks (by Kae), plus some extra `player` callbacks for compatibility with OpenStarbound mods and some StarExtensions mods.
 The `setSpecies` and `setIdentity` callbacks will not let you switch to a nonexistent species.
-Documentation will be updated within the week.
+Documentation has yet to be updated.
 - Various crash fixes (Kae and FezzedOne).
 - Character swapping (rewrite by Kae from StarExtensions): `/swap <name>` (case-insensitive substring matching) and `/swapuuid <uuid>` (requires a UUID; use the one in the player file name).
 - Custom user input support with a keybindings menu (rewrite by Kae from StarExtensions).